bokkypoobah/ConsenSysMultiSigWalletAudit/README.md

     /// @param transactionId Transaction ID.
     function confirmTransaction(uint transactionId)
         public
+        // BK Ok - Owner must
         ownerExists(msg.sender)
-        transactionExists(transactionId)
-        notConfirmed(transactionId, msg.sender)
+        // BK Ok - Note that this wallet can never send funds to 0x0 transactionExists(transactionId)
+        // BK Ok - Check that the message sender has not already confirmed the txId notConfirmed(transactionId, msg.sender)
     {
-        confirmations[transactionId][msg.sender] = true;
+        // BK Ok - Record that the message send has confirmed the txId confirmations[transactionId][msg.sender] = true;
+        // BK Ok - Log event
         Confirmation(msg.sender, transactionId);
-        executeTransaction(transactionId);
+        // BK Ok - Execute the tx if there is enough confirmations executeTransaction(transactionId);
     }